ashishsharm-a/axelar-assignment/README.md

 3. Add PodAntiAffinity to ensure validator pods are not co-located (if using multiple)

+4. ArgoCD for hassle free deployment on k8s cluster

-4. Implement RBAC strictly scoped to namespace axelar
+5. Implement RBAC strictly scoped to namespace axelar

-5. Store sensitive keys like priv_validator_key.json in sealed secrets or HashiCorp Vault.
+6. Store sensitive keys like priv_validator_key.json in sealed secrets or HashiCorp Vault.